Best Computer Science Colleges in California

 California is home to the Silicon Valley, a global hub of high technological innovation and entrepreneurship.
 California is widely considered to be the epicenter of the world's technology, aerospace, engineering, entertainment and music industries.

 The University of Southern California is the largest school offering computer science, accounting for almost 15% of the computer science graduates from the state.
-The outlook for computer science graduates in the state of California is pretty good, with an estimated number of about 42,000 employed professionals.
+The outlook for computer science graduates in the state of California is pretty good, with an estimated number of about 42,000 working professionals.
 A computer science professional working in the state of California can expect a salary of anything ranging from $60,000 per year up to $115,000 per year.
 It is estimated that the average salary of a computer science professional in the state lies close to the $70,000 per year mark.

 Some of the top ranked and established colleges in California which offer degrees in computer science include the following: